 - 1.5 Cups Hot Water

-- Mix the salt and arrowroot powder into the masa harina corn flour.
+- Mix the salt into the masa harina corn flour.

 - Slowly pour the water into the dough to get a good consistency.
 The dough should be firm and springy when touched, not dry or sticky.

-- Let the dough chill for an hour, covered in the refrigerator.
+- Let the dough rest for an hour, covered.

 - Preheat a griddle or flat surface.